inkling/synthaway/README.markdown

 *   That you have some synthesized properties with different ivar names (e.g. `@synthesize text = _bodyText;`)
-*   That you have defined some ivars in the interface: you can remove them and feed the source file again to synthaway if you only target iOS or 64-bit Mac
+*   That you have defined some ivars in the interface: you can remove them and feed the source file again to Synthaway if you only target iOS or 64-bit Mac

 They may also reveal some potential issues.
 For example: